ebarylko/cmpt-354/cheat-sheet.md

 Entity-in-all-superclass:

-An entity belongs in the table that represents the subclass they are a part of.
+* an entity belongs in the table that represents the subclass they are a part of.

-An entity can be in multiple tables, including the table representing its superclass.
+* an entity can be in multiple tables, including the table representing its superclass.

-The subclass holds the keys it inherits plus its own attributes.
+* the subclass holds the keys it inherits plus its own attributes.

-Note: all the users are in one table, but attributes belonging to different subclasses are scattered and may not be easily gathered.
+* all the users are in one table, but attributes belonging to different subclasses are scattered and may not be easily gathered.

 Entity-in-most-specific-class:
-An entity belongs to the most specific table which describes the subclass they are.
+* an entity belongs to the most specific table which describes the subclass they are.
-Note: Entities are scattered in different tables, but the only the attributes relevant to the table are present
+* Entities are scattered in different tables, but the only the attributes relevant to the table are present

 All-entities-in-one-table:
-An entity has all values from the base entity plus NULL values for the attributes belonging to the subclasses.
+* An entity has all values from the base entity plus NULL values for the attributes belonging to the subclasses.
-Note: Everything is in one table, but it can be complicated if the class hierarchy is complex
+* Everything is in one table, but it can be complicated if the class hierarchy is complex

 Functional dependency: